 Sam Phillips, an announcer and sound engineer for the local radio station WREC, conducted live broadcasts of national acts such as the Glen Miller and Tommy Dorsey bands from the Peabody Hotel between 1945 and 1950.
 On January 3, 1950, he was inspired by the local music scene to open the Memphis Recording Service where he let amateur musicians record for very little money.
 Many of the Beale Street Blues musicians made their first recordings there, including B.B.
 King, Rufus Thomas and, one of my personal favorites, Howlin’ Wolf.
 What a voice!

-To hear Howlin’ Wolf sing one one his most popular and influential songs (reaching number 11 on the Billboard R&B Chart in 1956), Smokestack Lightning, turn up the speakers on your device and click on the image below.
+In 2011 Rolling Stone Magazine ranked Howlin” Wolf #54 on their list of the top 100 recording artists of all time.
+To hear Howlin’ Wolf sing one one his most popular and influential songs (reaching #11 on the Billboard R&B Chart in 1956), Smokestack Lightning, turn up the speakers on your device and click on the image below.

 Initially, Philips sold the better recordings to other record labels.
 In 1951 he recorded what is widely considered the first rock and roll song by a band called Jackie Brenston and his Delta Cats, led by then 19 year old Ike Turner.
 Ike also wrote the song, “Rocket 88”.
 Phillips sold the recording to the Chess Record label in Chicago.